akeneo/transporteo/.github/CONTRIBUTING.md

 ## HOW IT WORKS BEHIND THE SCENE

-This project tries to respect Hexagonal Architecture (Ports and Adapters), if you want to discover more about that, you can check these links (by Alistair Cockburn (inventor of the concept Hexagonal architecture)
+This project tries to respect Ports and Adapters Architecture, if you want to discover more about that, you can check these links (by Alistair Cockburn (inventor of the concept)
 - [Video 1](https://www.youtube.com/watch?v=th4AgBcrEHA)
 - [Video 2](https://www.youtube.com/watch?v=iALcE8BPs94)
 - [Video 3](https://www.youtube.com/watch?v=DAe0Bmcyt-4)